Intel-HLS/GenomicsSampleAPIs/docker/README.md

    ```shell
    docker run -d --volumes-from genomicsdb_rp_data --name genomicsdb_metadb -e PGDATA=/var/lib/postgresql/data/pg_data -e POSTGRES_DB=metadb -e POSTGRES_USER=ga4gh postgres:9
    ```
 1. Load data into the docker volume:
+   **Note #1**: the data directory contains a tiledb_loader.json template that can be used to leverage the ENV variables that have been setup.
+Update any parameters if necessary.
+   **Note #2**: data files (callset_mapping, vid_mapping, and csv files) are expected to be under the data directory for the example run command shown below.
+If those files are located elsewhere please mount and update the load_data.sh accordingly.
+   **Note #3**: callset_mapping files point to the csv with absolute paths.
+Make sure that the paths map correctly to the mapping in the run command below.

    ```shell
    docker run -it -v /home/git/GenomicsSampleAPIs/docker/data:/home/genomicsdb/data --name genomicsdb_data_load --volumes-from genomicsdb_rp_data --link genomicsdb_metadb:postgres -e GENOMICSDB_DATA=/home/genomicsdb/data -e GENOMICSDB_CALLSET_MAPPING=test.callset_mapping -e GENOMICSDB_VID_MAPPING=test.vid_mapping genomicsdb/base /home/genomicsdb/data/load_data.sh
    # if the data is good and the parameters are good, then all data will be loaded fine.
 You can remove the docker container with:
    docker rm -v genomicsdb_data_load
    ```
-   **NOTE**: GENOMICSDB_DATA is a mandatory argument.
-This is the path to the volume you want to mount which had the data load.sh will use.

 1. Startup uwsgi server for the Genomics DB stack:

    ```shell